s-gv/s-gv.github.io/blog/how-to-read-postgres-explain/index.md

-# How to read the query plan from Postgres EXPLAIN
+# How to read a query plan from Postgres EXPLAIN
 *Dec 31, 2020*

 Got a web app responding too slowly because of a database query?